Cassibelanus/advanced-video/SetupGuide.md

 # Choosing a Film

 You will need to decide which of these films you want to try to make a trailer out of.
-You can watch any of the following films by clicking the thumbnails below or by locating them in the folder '**video**' in each film's folder, within your livewires package (e.g. **files > spring > video > spring_blender-film536p.mp4**).
+You can watch any of the following films by clicking the thumbnails.

-###### Each film has a difficulty rating next to it, because it becomes more difficult the longer the film is to create the trailer, especially in the time period of Livewires.
-And the difficulty of the editing increases with the different files available.
+Once you watch through them and decided which one(s) you want to edit, follow the links to download the film files.

 ## ***"Hero" (4-minutes)***